Bruno Lapa: Memphis 901

 On 1 February 2023, Lapa joined USL Championship side Memphis 901, signing a multi-year deal.

 He left the club at the end of the 2024 season, following the public announcement of the team's folding due to insufficient funding for a new soccer-specific stadium in November of the same year.

 Ansan Greeners

 On 9 January 2025, Lapa officially joined K League 2 club Ansan Greeners on a free transfer.

+FC Tulsa

+In January 2026, Lapa signed with USL Championship club FC Tulsa for the 2026 USL Championship season.

+Oakland Roots

+On 5 August 2026, Lapa was transferred to USL Championship side Oakland Roots.